Automated External Defibrillator

 When switched on the AED will instruct the user to connect the pads to a patient’s bare chest.
 The pads enable the AED to examine the patient’s heart and determine if the patient is in a viable, shockable rhythm.
 If the device determines that a shock is required, it will charge in preparation to deliver a shock.
 The AED is very safe as it will only charge if it determines a shockable rhythm is present.

-There are a number of AED’s located in Wantage including:
+There are a number of AEDs located in Wantage.

 • The Beacon (Mounted on wall outside)

-• Phone box off the Post office Vaults end of the Market Place
+• Phone box at the eastern end of the Market Place

 South Central Ambulance Service (SCAS) have developed an app for iOs and Android devices and can be downloaded from these links.